Jason Silva

-Jason Luis Silva Mishkin (born February 6, 1982) is a Venezuelan-American television personality, short filmmaker, futurist, and public speaker.
+Jason Luis Silva Mishkin (born February 6, 1982) is a Venezuelan-born American television personality, short filmmaker, futurist, and public speaker.
 He is known for hosting the National Geographic documentaries Brain Games and Origins.
 He has stated that his goal is to use technology to excite people about philosophy and science.
 The Atlantic describes Silva as "A Timothy Leary of the Viral Video Age".
 Silva writes and produces short films, is a former presenter on Current TV, and lectures internationally on such topics as creativity, spirituality, technology, and humanity.

 He believes in transhumanism and that biology will eventually "become...an information technology".

 Early life and education

 Silva was born on February 6, 1982 in Caracas, Venezuela.
 His mother, Linda Mishkin, an artist, is Ashkenazi Jewish.
-His father, Luis Manuel Silva, converted to Judaism, but, according to Silva, they were secular and lived in a household "more akin to a Woody Allen film" with "a lot of humor, a love of art... and theater".
+His father, Luis Manuel Silva and whose name is typically Portuguese, converted to Judaism, but, according to Silva, they were secular and lived in a household "more akin to a Woody Allen film" with "a lot of humor, a love of art... and theater".
 He is also brother to Jordan Silva and Paulina Silva.

 As described by Silva in interview, he was inspired by Charles Baudelaire's Hashish House to host "salons" at his house as a teenager to discuss ideas, and it was there that his obsession with filmmaking and documentation began.
 As he describes it, video rather than pen became his preferred way to memorialize what, in that time, he saw as "ecstatic moments".
 In response to criticism that he has received "for being overly expository... the equivalent of a voice-over narrator", it's Silva's expressed view that "it's not enough to feel the experience; it needs to be narrated in real time".

 Silva earned a degree in film and philosophy from the University of Miami.
 There, he and Max Lugavere produced and starred in a video documentary/performance piece entitled Textures of Selfhood.
 The short film is "an experimental film about hedonism and spirituality"—described as being based on Silva's and Lugavere's lives in Miami—and it gained the attention of the Al Gore-Joel Hyatt station, Current TV, who, in Silva's words, were looking for "passionate storytellers".